Prof. Eldad Yechiam

 DHEA - Dehydroepiandrosterone (DHEA) is an endogenous neurosteroid which acts as a prohormone for both male and female sex hormones.
 We've shown that administering it to cocaine-dependent addicts considerably reduced the relapse to drug use 16 months following treatment in a rehabilitation center (Ohana et al., 2016).

-Hypericum perforatum - Considered an antidepressant and anti-anxiety agent, Hypericum perforatum affects multiple neurotransmitters in a non-competitive synergistic manner.
-Our initial analysis suggests that healthy rodents who are administered with Hypericum show improved memory performance (Ben-Eliezer & Yechiam, 2016).
+Hypericum perforatum - Considered an antidepressant and anti-anxiety agent, Hypericum perforatum (HP) affects multiple neurotransmitters in a non-competitive synergistic manner.
+Our initial analysis suggests that healthy rodents who are administered with HP show improved memory performance (Ben-Eliezer & Yechiam, 2016).
+We then found that in healthy adults a single dosage of HP improved verbal short term memory performance (Yechiam, Ben-Elizezer, et al., 2019) as well as mood.